cristobal-sifon/lnr/README.md

     lnr.plot(t, a, b, **kwargs)

-Used to plot the best-fit linear relation along with a shaded region representing the best-fit uncertainties.
+can be used to plot the best-fit linear relation along with a shaded region representing the best-fit uncertainties.
 Since this function can take a matplotlib axis as a keyword argument, it can be easily embedded within a larger plotting function that includes, for instance, the data points from which the relation is derived.

 ----